-Before proceeding, please ensure that you've installed the following dependencies:
+Before proceeding, please ensure that you've installed the following software dependencies:

 Coder is deployed through helm, and the platform images are hosted in Coder's Docker Hub repo.

-Pull down the Coder helm charts by running the following in a non-air-gapped environment:
+Pull down the Coder helm charts by running the following in a non-air-gapped workspace:

 helm repo add coder https://helm.coder.com helm pull coder/coder